SoK: A Framework for Unifying At-Risk User Research: Protective Practices

 \paragraph{Online identity management} Some \users reported attempting to hide their identity online via careful account management, including multiple and pseudonymous accounts.

-Some \users used multiple accounts or devices to maintain boundaries between different facets of their identities. \cf{Oppression or stigmatization} was one driver for this behavior; for example, sex workers (whose profession may be stigmatized) reported keeping separate work and personal accounts~\cite{barwulor2021disadvantaged}.
+Some \users used multiple accounts or devices to maintain boundaries between different facets of their identities. \cf{\Marginalization} was one driver for this behavior; for example, sex workers (whose profession was stigmatized) reported keeping separate work and personal accounts~\cite{barwulor2021disadvantaged}.
 Alternatively, survivors of sexual assault used throwaway accounts to seek support online without revealing their identities~\cite{andalibi2016understanding}.

-\Users also used multiple accounts to address directed attacks.
+\Users also used multiple accounts or devices in response to potential account hijacking or surveillance.
 Survivors of intimate partner abuse, whose \cf{relationship with the attacker} tended to give the attacker opportunities to access their accounts or devices, reported creating new accounts or purchasing new devices to avoid revictimization after escape~\cite{matthews2017stories}.
-Users experiencing \cf{legal or political} risks, such as activists, reported using multiple accounts and devices to protect themselves from nation-state attackers.
+Users experiencing \cf{\political} risks, such as activists, reported using multiple accounts and devices to protect themselves from potential nation-state attackers.
 For example, activists in the Sudanese Revolution reported using SIM cards from other countries, creating fake U.S. phone numbers online, and asking relatives and friends overseas to verify social media accounts in an effort to thwart government surveillance~\cite{daffalla2021defensive}.
 Marczak \etal found similar evidence of an activist using multiple SIM cards to try to prevent governments from linking calls made in different countries and contexts~\cite{marczak2014governments}.

-In some cases---particularly cases of \cf{oppression or stigmatization}---rather than use entirely new accounts, \users reported ad-hoc pseudonymity strategies for existing accounts.
+In some cases---particularly cases of \cf{\marginalization}---rather than use entirely new accounts, \users reported ad-hoc pseudonymity strategies for existing accounts.
 For example, in order to prevent personal photos being used for digital abuse, some women in South Asia chose neutral images, like flowers, as profile photos~\cite{sambasivan2019they}.
 This strategy was shared by some transgender people, particularly activists (who also experienced elevated risk due to \cf{prominence})~\cite{lerner2020privacy}.
-Low-income African American New Yorkers similarly reported sometimes using emojis rather than contact names to protect their contacts' identities on devices they thought might be compromised~\cite{elliott2015:straighttalk}.
+Low-income Black Americans similarly reported sometimes using emojis rather than contact names to protect their contacts' identities on devices they thought might be compromised~\cite{elliott2015:straighttalk}.